 Fed up with muddy kids?
 Woodchip makes a great play surface – and you won’t need to negotiate your way around toys with the lawn mower!

-Bark mulch drains well, nourishes soil microbes and makes a practical play surface for children and pets.
+Bark mulch drains well, nourishes soil microbes and makes a practical play surface for children and pets when used as a ground cover alternative to grass.
 It also appeals to a wide range of minibeasts and will attract the birds who feed upon them.

 On the downside, it will probably need topping up every 3-4 years but that’s still less work than mowing the lawn once a week!